PauloBigooD/zabbix/zabbix-server-docker/README.md

 > `apt-get` might report that you have none of these packages installed.

 Images, containers, volumes, and networks stored in `/var/lib/docker/` aren’t automatically removed when you uninstall Docker.
 If you want to start with a clean installation, and prefer to clean up any existing data, read the uninstall Docker Engine section.

+### Install using shell script

+If you wish, there is the option to run the automatic Docker installation script `install-docker.sh`.
+After accessing the **zabbix/zabbix-server-docker** repository, type the following command:

+      ./install-docker.sh

+Now just wait for the installation to finish!

 ### Install using the apt repository